M

 Affording a Home on $40K

-Earning $40K a year puts your gross monthly income at $3,333.
-Under the 28/36 rule, that means your total housing costs — principal, interest, taxes, and insurance — should stay under $933 per month.
-That is a tight window, but homeownership is still possible with the right strategy.
+Earning $40K a year means your gross monthly income is $3,333.
+Under the 28/36 rule, your total housing payment — including principal, interest, property taxes, and insurance — should stay below $933 per month.
+With your current monthly debts of $300, the 36% back-end ratio further caps your total debt payments at $1,200 per month.
+This gives you a maximum home purchase price of approximately $114K with 10% down at 6.5%.

 Previous